erulabs/seandons_templatepack/README.md

 ### HAProxy
   A short example HAProxy recipe with a handful of common examples.

-### IOJS
-  Installs and configures the Node.js fork, "IO.js".
-Replaces the "node" and "npm" binaries.

 ### Mariadb
   A Modern MySQL drop in replacement with automatic tuning.
 MariaDB 10.0 is fully supported by most modern applications which support MySQL (Wordpress, Drupal, etc).
 Automatic tuning means an effective system from a 1gb to a 32gb cloud server :)